nabihandres/Wallproximity_DRL/README.md

 # Wall proximity

 ### Overview
-This repository introduces neural network results designed for autonomous navigation, which include features data about the robot, humans, static obstacles, and path constraints.
+This repository introduces neural network results designed for autonomous navigation.
+It includes feature data about the robot, humans, static obstacles, and path constraints.
-The README outlines the test environments: curvepath and crosspath.
+The README provides an overview of the test environments: curvepath and crosspath.
+Additionally, the repository introduces reward functions and new subfunctions aimed at improving robot navigation, particularly in navigating close to walls.
-The Reward functions and the introduction of new subfunctions are introduced to better handle robot navigation concerning wall proximity.

 ## Reward Functions
 - **R1**: